 The interest in hedgehogs doesn't end there, though.
 Until recently, these remarkable little animals were virtually unknown in North America.
 But now, thanks to the pioneering efforts of breeders, the African Pygmy Hedgehog is now readily available and can be found in the homes of thousands of happy pet owners.
 "But why," you may ask, "is there such an interest in hedgehogs as pets?"

 Besides having a peaceful and humorous nature, hedgehogs readily lend themselves to just about anyone's lifestyle and schedule.
-Being diurnal (awake parts of both day and night) just like house cats, nearly everyone can find a time of day in which to enjoy them.
-They do not require a great deal of room in which to live and their dietary requirements are very easy to meet and, since they are solitary animals by nature they neither require nor want the companionship of another animal.
+They do best with owners that are able to take them out later in the evening or at night, but if allowed to sleep, they can come out during the day for snuggles.
+While they require a decent sized cage, they don't need to be walked or let our regularly.
+Their dietary requirements are very easy to meet and, since they are solitary animals by nature they neither require nor want the companionship of another animal.

 They have adorable little raccoon-like faces, set with beady little black eyes and small pointy noses that seem to twitch constantly, checking out the different odors of the room.
 Depending on the color variation that you choose, their little white faces may or may not have a mask.
 Although not related to the porcupine, they are sometimes mistaken for them because of the quills that cover their backs.
 The similarity ends there, however, since these quills are not barbed or nearly as sharp and remain attached to their bodies.
 Their little white tummies, on the other hand, are extremely soft and are covered with short, white hair.
 When frightened, they can roll up into a tight ball and look very much like a sea urchin.
 They have a short, stubby tail, but this is rarely seen since they keep it tucked up close their bodies.
 With their tiny little legs and round bodies, it is a real sight to see them scurry across the floor.